-As you read and process God's Word, you'll understand his character more and responds to things.
+As you read and process God's Word, you'll understand His character - how God views and responds to things.
 This process transforms your mind so when you face situations, you will think and respond more like Jesus.

 While devotional journaling is personal, you may want to share what God has been teaching you with your core group of friends or a mentor.
 Through those discussions, you'll be able to gain new insights, encourage, and challenge each other.